tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 Seminal papers on the effect of ignoring estimation uncertainty, among others, are @Brown1976, @Jobson1980, @Jorion1986, and @Chopra1993.

 Even worse, if the asset universe contains more assets than available time periods $(N > T)$, the sample covariance matrix is no longer positive definite such that the inverse $\Sigma^{-1}$ does not exist anymore.
-To address estimation issues for vast-dimensional covariance matrices, regularization techniques are a popular tool [see, e.g., @Ledoit2003; @Ledoit2004; @Ledoit2012; @Fan2008].
+To address estimation issues for vast-dimensional covariance matrices, regularization techniques are a popular tool [see, e.g., @Ledoit2003; @Ledoit2004; @Ledoit2012; @Fan2008].\index{Covariance}

-While the uncertainty associated with estimated parameters itself is challenging, the data generating process itself is also unknown to the investor.
+While the uncertainty associated with estimated parameters is challenging, the data-generating process is also unknown to the investor.
 In other words, model uncertainty reflects that it is ex-ante not even clear which parameters require estimation (for instance, if returns are driven by a factor model, selecting the universe of relevant factors imposes model uncertainty). @Wang2005 and @Garlappi2007 provide theoretical analysis on optimal portfolio choice under model *and* estimation uncertainty.
-In the most extreme case, @Pflug2012 shows that the naive portfolio which allocates equal wealth to all assets is the optimal choice for an investor averse to model uncertainty.
+In the most extreme case, @Pflug2012 shows that the naive portfolio which allocates equal wealth to all assets is the optimal choice for an investor averse to model uncertainty.\index{Model uncertainty}

-On top of the estimation uncertainty, *transaction costs* are a major concern.
-Rebalancing portfolios is costly, and, therefore, the optimal choice should depend on the investor's current holdings.
+On top of the estimation uncertainty, *transaction costs* are a major concern.\index{Transaction cost} Rebalancing portfolios is costly, and, therefore, the optimal choice should depend on the investor's current holdings.
 In the presence of transaction costs, the benefits of reallocating wealth may be smaller than the costs associated with turnover.
 This aspect has been investigated theoretically, among others, for one risky asset by @Magill1976 and @Davis1990.
 Subsequent extensions to the case with multiple assets have been proposed by @Balduzzi1999 and @Balduzzi2000.
 More recent papers on empirical approaches which explicitly account for transaction costs include @Garleanu2013, and @DeMiguel2014, and @DeMiguel2015.

 ## Estimation uncertainty and transaction costs

 The empirical evidence regarding the performance of a mean-variance optimization procedure in which you simply plug in some sample estimates $\hat \mu$ and $\hat \Sigma$ can be summarized rather briefly: mean-variance optimization performs poorly!
 The literature discusses many proposals to overcome these empirical issues.
 For instance, one may impose some form of regularization of $\Sigma$, rely on Bayesian priors inspired by theoretical asset pricing models [@Kan2007] or use high-frequency data to improve forecasting [@Hautsch2015].
 One unifying framework that works easily, effectively (even for large dimensions), and is purely inspired by economic arguments is an ex-ante adjustment for transaction costs [@Hautsch2019].

 Assume that returns are from a multivariate normal distribution with mean $\mu$ and variance-covariance matrix $\Sigma$, $N(\mu,\Sigma)$.
 Additionally, we assume quadratic transaction costs which penalize rebalancing such that  $$